ubsuny/23-Homework1G2/documentation.md

 3) Scalability: It is difficult to build and scale quantum computers.
 This is because qubits are difficult to control and manipulate.
 4) Software development: Developing software for quantum computers is challenging.
 This is because quantum algorithms are very different from classical algorithms.
 5) Security risks: Quantum computers could be used to break current encryption algorithms.
 This could pose a threat to data security and privacy.
 6) The problem of the quantum full-adder circuit is not very efficient.
 It requires a large number of qubits and gates, and it is very susceptible to errors.
-As a result, it is not yet possible to add large numbers on a quantum computer faster than on a classical computer.
+So, it is not yet possible to add large numbers on a quantum computer faster than on a classical computer.